-But Kazuma isn't all about his fists.
-He's a man seeking an escape from his past and redemption.
+But Kazuma isn't all about his fists; he's a man seeking an escape from his past and redemption.
 He becomes a surrogate father to Haruka, a young girl who may hold the key to finding the Tojo Clan's ten billion stolen yen.
-Haruka's father is a corrupt politician who wants to wield his influence over the yakuza and politics in Tokyo to gain more power.
+Haruka's father is a corrupt politician who wants to wield his influence over the yakuza and political scene in Tokyo to gain more power.
 He'll stop at nothing to gain it, even attempting to kill his own daughter if it leads him to his goal.

 Yakuza 3 finds Kazuma living peacefully in Okinawa, running an orphanage with the help of Haruka.
 A dispute over the land his orphanage sits on escalates, incorporating rival yakuza and political opponents.
 Kazuma is dragged back to Tokyo when an attempt is made to assassinate Daigo, and the existence of a clandestine US black-ops group led by Kazuma's adopted father comes to light.

 The final core game released in the West so far, Yakuza 4, takes place in 2010 and is the first game to feature multiple playable characters.
 The Tojo Clan slowly rebuilds itself, and Kamurocho seems to enjoy a long period of peace and normality.
 We follow the lives of Akiyama, a money lender; Saejima, an escaped death row convict; and Tanimura, a police officer.
 A dispute between smaller families of local yakuza and the presence of a mysterious girl out for revenge start to expose a conspiracy that links the yakuza and the Tokyo establishment, and only the legendary Kazuma Kiryu can fix the situation in his inimitable style.
 Which usually involves breaking some jaws.